 If I have a coffee blog then I know I’m only attracting people with an interest to coffee.

 When I have a lifestyle blog bringing in some people that like cooking, some that like travel, and some that like parenting then who do I sell to?

 It starts to get pretty complicated so that’s why you see most lifestyle blogs resort to two methods of making money:

 When you’re trying to make money online your best bet is to always start with narrow audience and work your way out.
 Lifestyle blogs start wide and stay wide.

 Be sure to check out How to Start a Lifestyle Blog and Actually Make Money.

 How does a travel blog make money?

-Most travel blogs tend to make money by showing other people how to make money.
+Most travel blogs tend to make money by showing other people how to make a living blogging.
 The travel portion of the blog is just a front.